Amatola trail hiking guide. 6-day hike near Hogsback

 Where to stay in Hogsback?

 Hogsback is the nearest town to the trail so most people stay there before and after the hike.
 As I said we booked Amatola trail through Away with the fairies hostel where we stayed for two nights.
 The place is amazing, beautiful, peaceful with nice vibe and very friendly people.
-For more info on Hogsback town itself, things to do there, places to stay check our article.
+For more info on Hogsback town itself, things to do there, places to stay go HERE.

-What is the best season to hike Amatola trail?
+What is the best time to hike Amatola trail?

 You can hike the trail all year around though in winter (June to August) days are shorter and temperatures are lower.
 Snowfalls can occur high in the mountains.
 Summer months (December to February) are known as rainy months though its warmer than in winter and the days are longer but heavy rains can be a pain.
 December is as well a peak season due to Christmas holidays so it can be crowded and you’ll probably have to book a trail some time beforehand.
 October and November is good time for hiking; the weather is nice and there are very few people on the trail.